Katie10sfeldt/githubTest/README.md

   * If you want to see a list of the commit history: `git log **enter**`
   * If you don't want to see as long of a list of commit history: `git log --oneline **enter**`
     * This will show you a list of the commit history with its unique code and title.

+## Notes from GitHub Tutorial #7
+* There are 3 ways to "undo" a commit if there is a mistake with a commit, line of code, etc.
+  * Checkout Commit - Safest way
+  * Revert Commit - Not as safe as checkout
+  * Reset Commit - Most dangerous (could ruin repository).
+Must be 100% sure this is needed before using it
+* Checkout Commit - **READ ONLY**.
+It will not save any changes made once the commit is checked out (used to view what code looked like at a certain point in time)
+* Revert Commit - removes a particular commit.
+Does not affect other pieces of code or other commits, only undoes one particular commit as if it never existed.
+* Reset Commit - removes all commits back to a desired point.
+Ex.
+If you want to go back to a certain date, and remove all commits that occurred after that point in time.

+**Checkout Commit**
+* In order to checkout a particular commit, follow these steps:
+  * In the particular file you are working on, type `git log --oneline **enter**`
+  * Find the particular commit you want to checkout (which state you want to view the code)
+  * Type `git commit <unique id number of desired commit> **enter**`
+  * This will pull up a *read only* of the code you wanted to view
+  * When finished viewing that particular commit, type `git checkout master **enter**` which takes you back to the main master branch

+**Revert Commit**
+* In order to revert a commit, follow these steps:
+  * In the particular file you are working in, type `git log --oneline **enter**` to pull up a history of commits
+  * Find the commit you want to remove
+  * Type `git revert <unique id number of desired commit> **enter**
+  * This pulls up a new box that asks you to name your new commit (the reverting of a previous commit)
+  * In VS Code, you can simply click the check box in the source control tab.
+This will commit your change.
+  * In the command prompt, type `git log --oneline **enter` to view your new change commit
+    * What our change did was not remove the desired commit.
+It created a new commit which reverted the desired commit.
+The previous commit still exists.

+**Reset Commit**
+* **warning**: When using "Reset Commit" be extremely careful!
+This may destroy sections of code.
+Make sure this is the correct command you want to use before proceding.
+* To reset a commit, follow these steps:
+  * In the command prompt, type `git reset <unique id of commit you want to reset to> **enter**` *Note: If you are working on any changes that have not been staged, pressing enter will not remove those items.
+If you want to remove those items that you are working on, type instead `git reset <unique id of commit you want to reset to> --hard **enter**`
+    *CAUTION: Doing this will completely delete any files that were once in the master branch - there is no way to recover those commits!!